 After An Emergency

-- Following an emergency, be extra careful when letting your pet loose outdoors and be sure your pet wears an identification tag.
+- After an emergency, be extra careful when letting your pet or service animal loose outdoors and be sure your pet wears an identification tag.

-- Familiar scents and landmarks may have been altered, which may cause your pet to become confused or lost.
+- Familiar scents and landmarks may have been altered, which may cause your pet/service animal to become confused or lost.